 Now that we’ve taken an in-depth look at Namecheap, you can see that it’s a reliable and affordable platform to buy a domain and web hosting plan.

-However, there’s a lot of competition in the market so it’s good to look at alternatives before you make a commitment.
+However, there’s a lot of competition in the market so it’s good to look at alternatives before you commit.

 See our full list: Namecheap Alternatives: Switch to Better a Host.

-Here are our top picks for alternatives to Namecheap:
+Here are the top web hosting providers as alternatives to Namecheap: